vikalpgandha/blockchain_basics_docs/README.md

 - We will understand use of each directory or file inshort one by one.

-#### contracts
+### contracts

 `contracts` folder is folder which will contain all contracts writtent in solidity language (`.sol`).

-Truffle will compile all solidity files which is placed inside this folder when we instruct truffle to compile
+Truffle will compile all solidity files which is placed inside this folder when we instruct truffle to compile.

-#### migrations
+### migrations

-`migrations` folder is folder where we provide instruction to truffle on how to deploy contract and what to deploy from all our compiled contracts.
+`migrations` is folder where we provide instruction to truffle on how to deploy contract and what to deploy from all our compiled contracts.

-All files inside this will let us customize deployment of contracts from all our compiled contracts.
+All files inside this will let us customize deployment of contracts from all our compiled contracts and what to do after deploying contracts.
+So apparently we can do anything with our contract as we can get access to contract instance and after that we can perform transactions and calls.
 All files inside this folder will be written in JavaScript Language.

 [How to write migration file?](#truffle-migration-file)

-#### test
+### test

 `test` folder will contain all the test files which can perform several tests on contracts.

-#### truffle-config.js
+### truffle-config.js

 This file is very important file. which will contain all the configuration we can change or add.
 This will be also writtent in JavaScript and using this file, we can configure various networks, change solidity compiler version etc.

 [How to use truffle-config.js?](#use-truffle-configjs)

+# How to Use truffle?

+- This section wll give extremely basic overview on How to deploy and interact with contract using truffle inside Local Machine

-### Truffle Migration File
+### Truffle Migration Files

+- These files are located inside migrations folder.

+- These files will get executed if we run `truffle migrate`.

+- These file is also makes possible to interect with contract using JavaScript.

 - Here is basic code of migration file which deploys contract named SimpleStorage inside specified network.
 ```